Data protection information for applicants

 4. Recipients or categories of recipients of the personal data

-Within the organization, we only pass on your data to those people who are involved in the personnel decision.
-In addition to the human resources department, this also includes the decision-makers in the relevant department and the works council.
-In addition, we have engaged service providers who may have access to your data.
-These are personnel service providers, providers of the software-supported applicant portal, etc. The corresponding contracts were concluded in compliance with data protection regulations.
+Within our organization, we only share your data with those individuals involved in the personnel decision.
+This includes the HR department, decision-makers in the relevant department, and the works council.
+We also engage service providers who may have access to your data.
+These include recruitment agencies, providers of the software-based applicant portal, and similar entities.
+All relevant contracts have been concluded in compliance with data protection regulations.

 5. Transfer to third countries

-The data collected is required to carry out the application process.
-If the data is not provided, the application process cannot be carried out.
+The collected data is required for the application process.
+If this data is not provided, the application process cannot be carried out.

-7. Storage period in accordance with statutory retention periods (Art.
+7. Storage period in accordance with statutory retention obligations (Art.
 13 para.
 2 a GDPR)

-Personal data will be deleted six months after the application process has ended, taking into account Section 61b Paragraph 1 ArbGG in conjunction with Section 15 AGG.
+Your personal data will be deleted six months after the application process has ended, in accordance with Section 61b Paragraph 1 of the German Labor Court Act (ArbGG) in conjunction with Section 15 of the German General Equal Treatment Act (AGG).
 If you are included in the applicant pool, your data will be deleted after six months if no suitable position can be offered.
-If you are offered employment, your application documents will be added to your personnel file and stored for the duration of your employment.
+If you are offered employment, your application documents will be transferred to your personnel file and stored for the duration of your employment.

 8. Your rights